Eastside Projects, Birmingham & Second Life

 7 January 2010, 6.30-7.00pm

-I’ve been collaborating on a project in the virtual Eastside Projects in Second Life that Michael Takeo Magruder has been developing with them.
-Myself, Antonio Roberts and some students from BIADs MA Digital Arts in Performance have been using the space and the virtual objects left there to explore the possibilities for this kind of exhibition.
+Collaborative project in the Second Life version of Eastside Projects.
+Michael Takeo Magruder was the lead artist, myself, Antonio Roberts and some students from BIADs MA Digital Arts in Performance used the space and the virtual objects left there to explore the possibilities for this kind of exhibition.

-During my slot I’ve taken phrases that suggest control, persuasion and compliance from Liam Gillick’s plays (that are being performed for his exhibition in the RL space), and scripted them into objects for avatars to sit in.
+During my slot I took phrases that suggest control, persuasion and compliance from Liam Gillick’s plays (that are being performed for his exhibition in the RL space), and scripted them into objects for avatars to sit in.

 23 November 2009 – 23 January 2010